Legislation Relevant to Biological Agents

 - The Safety, Health and Welfare at Work Act 2005 (No. 10 of 2005).
 Under this legislation there are specific requirements in relation to substances.
 A substance is defined under the Act as including any natural or artificial substance, preparation or agent in solid or liquid form or in the form of a gas or vapour or as a micro-organism (i.e. a biological agent).

 - The European Union (Prevention of Sharps Injuries in the Healthcare Sector) Regulations 2014 (S.I.
 No. 135 of 2014).
 These Regulations apply to all employers and employees in the healthcare sector.
 They require the employer to carry out a sharps risk assessment and implement specific control measures to protect employees at risk.
 Employers whose main activity is not the provision of healthcare but whose employees may work with sharps will not fall within the scope of the Regulations (unless they are working on the premises of a healthcare employer who is subject to the Regulations) but will still fall under the scope of the Biological Agents Regulations.

-- The European Communities (Carriage of Dangerous Goods by Road and Use of Transportable Pressure Equipment) Regulations 2011 to 2019.
+- The European Communities (Carriage of Dangerous Goods by Road and Use of Transportable Pressure Equipment) Regulations 2011 as amended (S.I.
+No. 349 of 2011 as amended).
 The transport of healthcare risk waste and infectious substances is covered by these Regulations.